YBRua/SrcMarker/README.md

 #### MBXP

 The MBXP datasets are originally available at [amazon-science/mxeval](https://github.com/amazon-science/mxeval).
-We also include the filtered version along with this submission.
+The filtered MBXP datasets used in our project is also included in this repository.

 #### CodeSearchNet

 The CSN datasets are available on the project site of [CodeSearchNet](https://github.com/github/CodeSearchNet).
+Since CSN datasets are relatively large, they are not included here.
 Follow the steps below to further process the dataset after downloading it.

 1. Follow the instructions on [CodeXGLUE (code summarization task)](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Text/code-to-text) to filter the dataset.
 2. Run `dataset_filter.py` to filter out samples with grammar errors or unsupported features.